MASTG-TECH-0077: Reviewing Disassembled Native Code

 1000080f4 60 02 00 39 strb w0,[x19]=>DAT_10000dbf0

-The return value from the function (found in W0), is stored to the address in register X19 (strb stores a byte to the address in register).
-We can see the same pattern for other function calls, the returned value is stored in X19 register and each time the offset is one more than the previous function call.
+The return value from the function (found in W0) is stored at the address in register X19 (strb stores a byte to the address in register).
+We can see the same pattern for other function calls: the returned value is stored in the X19 register, and each time the offset is one more than the previous function call.
 This behavior can be associated with populating each index of a string array at a time.
-Each return value is been written to an index of this string array.
-There are 11 such calls, and from the current evidence we can make an intelligent guess that length of the hidden flag is 11.
+Each return value is written to an index of this string array.
+There are 11 such calls, and based on the current evidence, we can infer that the length of the hidden flag is 11.
 Towards the end of the disassembly, the function returns with the address to this string array.

 100008148 e0 03 13 aa mov x0=>DAT_10000dbf0,x19

-To determine the value of the hidden flag we need to know the return value of each of the subsequent function calls identified above.
-When analyzing the function 0x100006fb4, we can observe that this function is much bigger and more complex than the previous one we analyzed.
-Function graphs can be very helpful when analyzing complex functions, as it helps into better understanding the control flow of the function.
-Function graphs can be obtained in Ghidra by clicking the Display function graph icon in the sub-menu.
+To determine the value of the hidden flag, we need the return values of the later function calls identified above.
+When analyzing the function 0x100006fb4, we observe that it is much larger and more complex than the previous one.
+Function graphs can be very helpful when analyzing complex functions, as they improve understanding of the function's control flow.
+Function graphs can be obtained in Ghidra by clicking the Display function graph icon in the submenu.

-Manually analyzing all the native functions completely will be time consuming and might not be the wisest approach.
-In such a scenario using a dynamic analysis approach is highly recommended (see Dynamic Analysis on iOS).
-For instance, by using the techniques like hooking or simply debugging the application, we can easily determine the returned values.
-Normally it's a good idea to use a dynamic analysis approach and then fallback to manually analyzing the functions in a feedback loop.
-This way you can benefit from both approaches at the same time while saving time and reducing effort.
+Manually analyzing all native functions in full will be time-consuming and may not be the most effective approach.
+In this scenario, using Dynamic Analysis on iOS is strongly recommended.
+For instance, by using techniques such as hooking or debugging the application, we can easily determine the returned values.
+Usually, it's a good idea to use a dynamic analysis approach and then fall back to manually analyzing the functions in a feedback loop.
+This way, you can benefit from both approaches simultaneously while saving time and effort.